About Digital Assets and Their Regulatory Framework

 For example, a documented cost related to mining could be the bill for used electricity, which is being consumed to a much greater extent during the mining process.
 In that case, the taxpayer could claim that the purchase price of the digital asset is exactly the amount of paid electricity that was used for mining purposes.
 Thus, in the case of the sale of the digital asset, the owner of the digital asset could effectively reduce the tax base by stating that the purchase price of the digital asset amounts to the paid electricity expenses.

-Therefore, to prove the purchase price, it is important to keep all invoices, receipts, bills, and other documentation that could prove these purchase costs.
+To prove the purchase price, it is important to keep all invoices, receipts, bills, and other documentation that could prove these purchase costs.
 What remains to be resolved in the practice is how it will be determined what part of the electricity bill should be recognized as an expense related to the acquisition of cryptocurrencies through mining.
 It could be the part of expenses in the bills that would show the increase in electricity consumption compared to the average consumption in previous months.
 Also, it could be argued that the purchase of mining equipment itself also represents the acquisition (purchase) cost incurred by the miner.
-The answers to these practical questions are not yet known, so it is up to the Tax Authority to issue more detailed guidelines and opinions regarding these questions.
+The answers to these practical questions are not yet known, so it is up to the tax authority to issue more detailed guidelines and opinions regarding these questions.

 The Law also prescribes an exception to the above rule when the taxpayer has already paid tax on the so-called other income for the acquired digital property, in which case the purchase price to determine capital gain is the tax base on which the tax on other income was paid.
 What does this mean practically?
 Namely, given that miners generally receive a reward for their work in the form of a certain percentage of digital assets, such a relationship is usually considered an informal contract between the miner and the initiator of the transaction, by which the miner will provide a transaction confirmation service, for which it will receive a predefined compensation in digital assets from the initiator of the transaction.
 This exception can be useful for those holders of digital assets who have already paid taxes this way before.
 This type of taxation used to be the way digital assets acquired through mining were taxed before the tax laws amendments.
 Specifically, such transactions were classified as other incomes and were taxed at a rate of 20% plus the corresponding contributions, which increases the effective tax burden.
 What remains an open question is whether digital assets acquired through mining are still, even after the amendments of the law, taxed as other income.
 In other words, it is unclear whether the first taxable event is the moment of acquiring the digital asset through mining (other income) or it is the moment of disposing of the digital asset (capital gains).
 However, the Tax Authority has not yet issued a single official opinion regarding this issue, so it remains yet to be seen how this issue will be resolved.